neow3j/neow3j/README.md

 ## Thanks and Credits :pray:

 * [NEO Foundation](https://neo.org/contributors) & [NEO Global Development (NGD)](https://neo.org/contributors)
-* This project was strongly based on [web3j](https://web3j.io), a library originally developed by [Conor Svensson](http://conorsvensson.com), latest on [this commit](https://github.com/web3j/web3j/commit/2a259ece9736c0338fbb66b1be4c04aba0855254).
+* This project was strongly based on [web3j](https://web3j.io) latest on [this commit](https://github.com/web3j/web3j/commit/2a259ece9736c0338fbb66b1be4c04aba0855254).
 We are really thankful for it. :smiley: